jiabinliao/ps-script-examples/README.md

 1. RegAppInParallel.ps1: do something in parallel.In this example, register app profile in parallel.
 2. SelectColumns.ps1:  show how to select specific columns.
+3. CalColumn.ps1:  show how to count element in specific column.